Panyaza Lesufi Admits ANC Didn’t Vet Kabelo Gwamanda Before Mayoral Appointment, Mzansi Asks Why

 Source: Getty Images

-Kabelo Gwamanda was never vetted before he was appointed Executive Mayor of the City of Johannesburg Metropolitan Municipality.
+Kabelo Gwamanda was never vetted before he was appointed executive mayor of the City of Johannesburg Metropolitan Municipality.

+That’s according to Gauteng Premier Panyaza Lesufi, who was reacting to the news of Gwamanda’s arrest.
 The former executive mayor was arrested in 2011 for allegedly defrauding people through a funeral insurance scam.

-Lesufi says Al Jama-ah need to answer
+Lesufi says Al Jama-ah needs to answer

 While discussing Gwamanda’s arrest, Lesufi said that if there are serious allegations, a person should be arrested, regardless of their position in society.